 Instagram tends to have a younger user-base, and there are more men using the platform than women.
 Conversely, Pinterest’s user base is a little bit older, and their user-base is made up of much more women than men (although that statistic is starting to shift).

 Apart from these differences, one of the biggest variances between these two platforms is their flexibility on digital devices.
 Pinterest is designed to function well on both desktop and mobile devices, while Instagram is designed to only function as a mobile app.

 This may not seem like a huge deal at first, but don't underestimate how much of your target audience are using desktop computers.
 The last thing you want to do is cut yourself off from potentially reaching a vital part of your key demographics.

 If you've never used Interactive Marketing techniques, you're already leaving money on the table.

 We live in a digital age, where consumers demand engagement at every turn; otherwise, our terrible, overwhelming fear of boredom pulls us in another direction.

 On average, you have approximately 15 seconds from the time that someone reaches your page, until they will click away.
 This is, unless you can find a way to engage them and hold their attention, especially if you're trying to collect Customer Data like their email address or follow you through their social media profile.

 There are a few tactics that you can use to grab hold of your audience immediately (other than perhaps call to action buttons), but not many are as reliable as photo-centric marketing.

-Images that we find visually pleasing, interesting, or elicit an emotional reaction from us, are at the center of both the Pinterest and Instagram platforms.
-Because of this, it makes sense that these social media platforms would be the natural place to run Photo Contests.
+Images that we find visually pleasing, interesting, or elicit an emotional reaction from us, are at the center of both the Pinterest and Instagram stories.
+Because of this, it makes sense that these social media channels would be the natural place to run Photo Contests.